Propagation of light in cold emitter ensembles with quantum position correlations due to static long-range dipolar interactions: Optical response

 With increasing density, the size of the central region generally increases both in width in resonance and in linewidth.
 The distribution also forms long arms that extend into regions of super-radiant and subradiant modes.
 At \inline{\bar{\rho}_{\rm{2D}}/k^2\simeq1} in Fig.~\ref{fig: Eigenmode low Den Prob}, the mode density is high far from the single-atom resonance even for independent atoms.
 The distribution becomes highly asymmetric at high density with pronounced blue-detuned subradiant eigenmodes.
 The static interactions further magnify these modes and also produce very super-radiant red-detuned modes.
 These changes in eigenmode distributions correspond to resonance broadening of the lineshapes with increasing density in Fig.~\ref{fig: TransmissionDen004}.

 We also calculate which eigenmodes are occupied at specific laser frequencies in Fig.~\ref{fig: TransmissionDen004}.
 Here Eq.~\eqref{eq: occupation} is used to produce a histogram plot of the occupied mode probability distribution in Fig.~\ref{fig:Eigenmodes low den}.
 Intriguingly, the presence of the static DD interactions allows for better targeted excitation of subradiant eigenmodes at high atom densities, as shown in terms of increased and more localized occupations in Fig.~\ref{fig:Eigenmodes low den}(c), (d) for a subradiant eigenmode resonance at the detuning \inline{\Delta\simeq-0.6\gamma}.
-Although the incident light strongly couples to this eigenmode already for the case of independently distributed atoms, the coupling is even more selective in the presence of static DD interactions.
+Although the incident light strongly couples to a single eigenmode already for the case of independently distributed atoms, the coupling is even more selective in the presence of static DD interactions.
 Similarly, due to the static coupling, it is more difficult to excite the modes off resonance.
 Although the modes are only excited over a narrow range of frequencies, they still extend over a wide range of linewidths due to the position fluctuations even with strong static interactions.

+Selectively exciting subradiant eigenmodes of atoms in oblate trapping geometries, as well as storing photons in such modes, has been actively investigated when the atoms form periodic arrays and individual atoms are trapped at specific spatial locations, see, e.g., Refs.~\cite{Facchinetti16,Ruostekoski23,Ballantine21quantum,Rubies22,Ballantine22bilayer,Manzoni18}.
+Here the driving of subradiant modes is studied instead in disordered ensembles with short-range ordering due to the static DD interactions.
 In Sec.~\ref{sec:dipolarprolate}, we show how these effects are even more pronounced in a prolate trap where small atom numbers also permit better targeting of individual eigenmodes.